On DESI's DR2 exclusion of $\Lambda$CDM: Methodologies, or, sigmas from supernovae neither reinforce nor average

 The quoted exclusions of $\Lambda$CDM for DESI+CMB+SNe are 2.8-sigma (Pantheon+), 3.8-sigma (Union3), and 4.2-sigma (DESY5).
 The dataset overlap is severe, because not only do the SNe samples overlap, but the combinations have perfect overlap of the DESI and CMB datasets.
 Multiplying the likelihoods is therefore not an option.
 Hence the combined probability must be obtained through addition as above, where equal weights appear appropriate given that the DESI paper handles the three SNe samples even-handedly.
 Doing so, the statistical exclusion of $\Lambda$CDM from equation~(\ref{e:erfcequal}) is 3.1-sigma (dominated by Pantheon+, the other two datasets serving only to contribute the weight factors).

 It is tempting to instead average the three quoted sigmas, or take the middle one as indicative.
 But this is not what principled statistical inference implies.
-Coincidentally (or perhaps not entirely so), 3.1-sigma is also the quoted exclusion for DESI+CMB {\em without} any supernova data!
+Coincidentally (or perhaps not entirely so), 3.1-sigma is also the quoted exclusion for DESI+CMB {\em without} any supernova data.\footnote{Adding the supernovae does significantly tighten the overall constraint in the \mbox{$w_0$--$w_a$} plane, principally by cutting off the regions furthest from $\Lambda$CDM.
+It is the exclusion level of $\Lambda$CDM that does not change.}

 We acknowledge that this is conservative, as the three SNe datasets have only partial overlap.
 Hence their combination should yield some additional statistical power.
 But this has to be quantitatively demonstrated before it can be claimed, with the systematic uncertainty from methodology differences properly accounted for.
 In the next section we make some comments on the current obstacles to doing so.